iboyko21/frontend-application-design/chapter5/README.md

 ### Write TodoApi.getList()

-Now create a property in the `TodoApi` object named `getList` that is a function that takes a number representing the list id and returns a `Promise` which resolves to a `TodoList`.
+Create a property in the `TodoApi` object named `getList` that is a function that takes a number representing the list id and returns a `Promise` which resolves to a `TodoList`.
 In Typescript this is done by using the format `Promise<TodoApi>`, where `<T>` is called a *generic* and the `T` is replaced by the type of object the promise returns.

 ```js
     getList: (listid : number) : Promise<TodoList> => axiosInstance.get(`/lists/${listid}`, {method: 'GET'}).then(r => r.data),